-Considering the basin-wide signatures of Atlantic Water in the UH8to2 model compared to the WOA18 climatology (fig. 9), we find that Atlantic water is shallower (fig. 9 a and d), warmer (fig. 9 b and e), and saltier than in the climatology (fig. 9 c and f).
+Considering the basin-wide signatures of Atlantic Water in the UH8to2 model compared to the WOA18 climatology (Fig. 11), we find that Atlantic water is shallower (Fig. 11a and d), warmer (Fig. 11b and e), and saltier than in the climatology (Fig. 11c and f).
 Here 2020 annual averages are compared to the climatology, as biases were largest in this year.
 These discrepancies appear throughout the Arctic.
 Some of these differences may be attributable to ongoing climate change; one of the signals of climate change is a warming Arctic, and the increased heat and salinity contained in Atlantic water has been previously documented (Polyakov et al., 2017, 2018).
 Observational data used to create this climatology may not reflect the very recent conditions of this model run as the WOA18 uses observations from 2005-2017.
 To determine whether this is a true model bias or an accurate reflection of continuing climate change, we compare the UH8to2 model with available ITP observations from the years over which the model was run.